The Program Hypergraph: Multi-Way Relational Structure for Geometric Algebra, Spatial Compute, and Physics-Aware Compilation: The PHG as Design-Time Resource

-\textbf{What the framework proves, unconditionally.} Dimensional consistency of the PHG is decidable in polynomial time: constraint generation produces a system of linear equations over $\mathbb{Z}^n$; Gaussian elimination over $\mathbb{Z}$ solves it and either certifies consistency or reports the first inconsistent constraint.
+\textbf{What the framework proves, unconditionally.} Dimensional consistency of the PHG is decidable in polynomial time: constraint generation produces a system of linear equations over $\mathbb{Z}^n$; abelian-group unification solves it and either certifies consistency or reports the first inconsistent constraint.
 Grade consistency of the PHG is decidable in $O(1)$ per operation: the outer product grade rule $\grade{a \wedge b} = \grade{a} + \grade{b}$ is an integer addition constraint.
 PHG saturation termination is guaranteed by the monotone fixpoint argument over the finite activation lattice $\{\mathrm{Fresh} < \mathrm{Elaborated} < \mathrm{Saturated}\}$.
+The exponents and grades here are integers; whether the same decidability extends to the rational exponents that more advanced negative and fractional type forms introduce is taken up in a companion paper.

 \textbf{What the framework verifies with SMT-backed decidability.} The DTS constraint system extends to include memory dimension constraints (enumeration sorts), capability coeffect constraints (finite domain reasoning), and target reachability constraints (bitvector arithmetic).
 These reduce to quantifier-free theories: QF\_LIA for dimensional constraints, QF\_UF for sort constraints, and QF\_BV for reachability.
-All three are decidable; the SMT queries generated during PHG elaboration are guaranteed to terminate with a definitive answer.
-Section~6.7 of~\cite{dts-dmm} establishes this dual-phase model: design-time SMT verification of constraint consistency, and compile-time translation validation that the MLIR lowering preserves the verified properties through each pass.
+All three are decidable; the SMT queries generated during program semantic graph elaboration are guaranteed to terminate with a definitive answer.
+Section~6.7 of~\cite{dts-dmm} sets out the seam at which this verification is designed to ride the lowering: the constraint-consistency obligations would live as hyperedges on the same graph, discharged at design time and re-checked through lowering, so the verified properties stay adjacent to the code, not exported to a disconnected checker.

 \textbf{Where the boundary lies.} The properties described above are first-order properties of the PHG's type and constraint structure.
 The framework does not attempt to prove properties of the program's semantic behavior over arbitrary inputs.
 Whether a physics-informed neural network trained with dimensionally consistent loss terms will converge, whether a mesh operation produces geometrically correct results for degenerate input configurations, whether a spatial dataflow pipeline will complete within a given latency budget under all possible scheduling decisions: these are properties of runtime behavior and require runtime verification or probabilistic guarantees.
 This boundary is a consequence of Rice's theorem.
 The PHG's contribution is not to eliminate this boundary but to push as much of the relevant structural verification as possible to the decidable side, so that what remains is a smaller, better-characterized set of unknowns.